Infineon/mtb-example-wifi-https-client/README.md

    All possible security types are defined in the `cy_wcm_security_t` structure in the *cy_wcm.h* file.

 3. Because this code example uses a self-signed SSL certificate, you need to generate the certificates required by the HTTPS server and client so that they can successfully establish a secure HTTPS connection.
-Follow the steps provided in a [separate section](#creating-a-self-signed-ssl-certificate) that explains how to generate the certificates.
+Follow the steps provided in a [Creating a self-signed SSL certificate](#creating-a-self-signed-ssl-certificate) section that explains how to generate the certificates.

 4. Open the *source/secure_keys.h* file and do the following: